 Concurrently with his civilian medical career, Dr. Paletta served in the air reserve forces for 30 years.
 He trained at the U.S. Air Force School of Aerospace Medicine and earned an aeronautical rating of Chief Flight Surgeon.
 He has logged operational flying hours in a variety of fighter and attack aircraft, and has commanded military medical detachments in Europe and Central America.
 He served for 12 years as Surgeon General for the Michigan Air National Guard.
 Awards include the Legion of Merit, the Meritorious Service Medal, the Air Force Achievement Award, the Iraq Campaign Ribbon with combat device, and the National Defense Ribbon.
 He is a graduate of the USAF Air War College.
 In 2007, he served a tour of active duty in Iraq as the Chief of Flight Medicine for coalition forces in Baghdad.

 Dr. Paletta makes his home in Northville, MI with his wife, and has two adult sons.

 Director, NorthStar Palliative Care

 Dr. O’Neil became Arbor Hospice’s Medical Director in July 2013.
 As our Medical Director, Dr. O’Neil provides physician education and coordination for all Arbor Hospice physicians, facilitating bi-annual physician meetings, working with clinical leaders to standardize team meetings, and educating the community on end-of-life care.

-In addition to his role with Arbor Hospice, Dr. O’Neil is a family medicine physician with the University of Michigan Health System and a member of the palliative care consult team.
+Prior to joining Arbor Hospice in a full-time capacity in January 2019, Dr. O’Neil was a family medicine physician with Michigan Medicine and a member of the palliative care consult team.
 He attended Wayne State University School of Medicine and completed a residency with University of Michigan Health System.